wiigg/wiigg.dev/content/about.md

 draft: false
 ---

 My name is Danny Wigg, and I'm based in one of the leafy home counties of London, UK.
-I'm a software engineer, technology stategist, and solution architect at Microsoft.
+I'm a software engineer, technology stategist, and solutions architect at OpenAI.
+Previously, I've worked at Microsoft and Shopify.
 I also studied computer science at the University of Pennsylvania.

 I am strong believer in not only using technology to solve interesting problems, but getting it into the hands of people who can benefit from it the most.